i-anubhav-anand/Object_detection-fish-_and_path_prdeiction/README.md

-# Object detection(fish) and path prediction using forecasting algorithm
+# Object detection and path prediction using forecasting algorithm

 # Introduction: